glotzerlab/software/doc/glotzer.rst

 Glotzer lab members
 -------------------

-Members of the Glotzer lab: Follow the instructions in :doc:`install` to install the latest stable release using the following channel paths and module versions:
+Members of the Glotzer lab can install precompiled packages.
+Follow the instructions in :doc:`install` to install the latest stable release using the following channel paths and module
+versions:

 .. list-table::
     :header-rows: 1